agatak8/connect_four/README.md

 # connect_four
-ConnectFour with P2P network play in Java
+ConnectFour with server-client two-player networking in Java.
+The GUI was made with Swing and manually crafted hence the code is rather sloppy.